zlatancld/WidjectContainer/README.md

   - No use of reflection/mirrors.
 - Nested scope support to isolate dependencies by widget type.
 - Async initialization of scoped dependencies.
+- Automatic disposal of registered instances that implement `Disposable`, triggered by the widget lifecycle.

 ## Installation